-After many years of committed service and dedication, C. Allen Powell, or “Big Al,” co-founder and Executive Director of the National Technical Honor Society (NTHS) has announced he will be retiring effective January of 2021.
+After many years of committed service and dedication, C. Allen Powell, co-founder and Executive Director of the National Technical Honor Society (NTHS) has announced he will be retiring in the near future.

 Mr. Powell has served in his role since December of 1984, when he, the late Jon Poteat, and Poteat’s wife, Patricia, established the National Vocational-Technical Honor Society (now the National Technical Honor Society) in South Carolina.
 He has faithfully led the non-profit educational organization in growing from one South Carolina chapter to over 4,500 member schools and colleges all across the country and abroad during his 35 year tenure.